Hit enter after type your search item

 Substring in Python by extended slicing example

-Basically, it is much wider than the ordinary “substring” methods as using the extended slicing.
+Basically, it is much wider than the ordinary “substring” methods while using the extended slicing.
 You may actually get parts of data or slice for sequences; not only just strings.
-Since, the string is also a sequence of characters in Python like lists, tuple, range etc.
+Since, the string is also a sequence of characters in Python like lists, tuples, range,s etc.

 See the example below of getting a substring by using extended slicing: